 * Did you realise what happens when you consume aspartame?
 Ordinary sugar is actually better for you, even if it does have a few more calories:

-Often, like other sweeteners, aspartame is not listed on labels, because Quantitative Ingredient Declarations are not required for any ingredient weighing less than 2% of the total.
-And the amount they add is not very much, as it is 200 times sweeter than sugar !
+Often, like other sweeteners, aspartame is not listed on labels, because Quantitative Ingredient Declarations are not required for any ingredient used to flavour a food at a level of 2% or less by weight, and it is 200 times sweeter than sugar .

 It’s also cheaper to produce than sugar, and therefore more and more used in non-diet full-fat products as well .